DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Method

-\textbf{Deployment on RPN and RoIHead.} During the RPN stage, it typically produces numerous negative proposals due to the dense anchor head.
-To reduce the computation cost of the PLM, we leverage Non-Maximum Suppression (NMS) to eliminate redundant proposals and limit the number of negative proposals to a fixed amount, such as 1000.
-In contrast, there are fewer negative proposals during the RoIHead stage than in the RPN stage.
-Therefore, we send all negative proposals to the PLM.
-The PLM will change the target of some negative proposals.
-We convert the classification target from background to foreground for the RPN head, a class-agnostic region proposal network.
-For the classification branch of RoIHead, we change the classification target of negative proposals from background to pseudo labels generated by the PLM.
+\textbf{Deployment on RPN and RoIHead.} Due to the dense anchor head, the RPN stage typically produces numerous negative proposals.
+To reduce the PLM's computation cost, we leverage Non-Maximum Suppression (NMS) to eliminate redundant proposals and limit the number of negative proposals to a fixed amount, such as 1000.
+In contrast, there are fewer negative proposals in the RoIHead stage compared to the RPN stage.
+As a result, we send all negative proposals to the PLM during the RoIHead stage.
+The PLM will select some negative proposals as pseudo-labels according to our strategy and change their classification target.
+During the RPN stage, we convert the classification target of selected negative proposals from negative to positive.
+For the classification branch of RoIHead, we change the classification target of selected negative proposals from negative to pseudo labels generated by the PLM.
 Note that we only apply the pseudo labels produced by PLM to classification losses.
-The box regression and mask losses are unchanged.
+The box regression and mask losses remain unchanged for negative proposals, as we cannot create a pseudo box or mask just using VLMs.
+The detailed process is shown in Fig.~\ref{fig:method} (a).

-\textbf{Offline Refinement For Self-Training.} Moreover, we propose an offline self-training strategy for OVOD in addition to dynamic self-training.
-This strategy involves using the trained model to predict the training dataset.
-The prediction for novel classes with high classification scores will be saved as pseudo labels.
-The pseudo labels with origin base annotations in the training set will be served as new training sets.
-The offline refinement works like the teacher-student model.
-It is only applied after the detector is trained.
-The generated high-quality pseudo labels are dumped as new supervision.
-In Sec.~\ref{sec:ablation_studies}, we present evidence demonstrating the effectiveness of both approaches.
-Both PLMs and offline refinement serve as two components of our DST framework.

 \textbf{Discussion.} The proposed PLM is only used during the training without introducing extra parameters and computation costs during the inference.
 The pseudo-labeling process requires a vocabulary that contains potential novel object classes.
 We can either obtain the novel classes from the detection datasets following Detic~\cite{detic} or collect a wider range of object classes from external sources, e.g., the classes defined in image classification datasets~\cite{imagenet}.
-We validate the effectiveness of both choices in Table~\ref{tab:ablation_f}.
-Moreover, the PLM training is single-stage and end-to-end.
-We list the detailed progress in Algo.~\ref{alg:pseudo_algo} table.